arjungoel7/Data-Science/README.md

 ### Question 9
 Create seperate dataframes for the three species, and then join them using outer join.
 Return the resulting dataframe.

-### Question 10
-Perform some operation(s) of your choice to extract any useful information about this data Describe what information you have extracted precisely.